zapaishchykova/SegmentationReview/README.md

 2. After starting 3D Slicer, [install the module by drag&drop](https://discourse.slicer.org/t/new-feature-install-modules-by-drag-and-drop-python-files/28311) the extension source directory.

 3. Enabling the [developer mode](https://slicer.readthedocs.io/en/latest/user_guide/settings.html#developer-mode) will allow to reload the module from source without having to restart the application.

+## Example Dataset

+The example data was obtained from the [OpenfMRI databaset](https://openfmri.org/dataset/ds000228/).
+Its accession number is ds000228.
+Brains were segmented using [HD Brain Extraction tool](https://github.com/lassoan/SlicerHDBrainExtraction#hdbrainextraction).

 ## License